 I ended up working long hours for my day job this day, so not as much time could be spent on the game jam.
 However, we still get one of the most important features out, which is enemy death.
 We added health to the enemy and allowed for our player's swing action to damage the enemy.
 Once enemy health goes down to zero, it goes into a death animation and disappears around a second later.

 Conclusion after the first five days

 Overall experience for My First Game Jam has been a great one so far, and I am excited to see where we go from here.
 I will share as many details as possible from my experience with this game jam as I hope you all enjoy reading my journey so far for this event.
-Stay tuned, and there will be part two and part three coming up for the rest of the jam.
+Stay tuned, and there will be part two coming up for the rest of the jam.
 If you want any more detail regarding my first five days in the game jam, or simply want to let me know you like what I wrote, please feel free to drop me a question or comment below.